How to Become a Successful Copy Editor

 What Is a Copy Editor?

 Are you wondering, “what is a copy editor?”
 That’s a good starting point for a writing career.
-Simply put, a copy editor edits copy, including any written content, from online articles to promotional materials for businesses to company emails, and everything in between.
+Simply put, a copy editor edits copy, including any written content or do copywriting, from online articles to promotional materials for businesses to company emails, and everything in between.
 Basically, a copy editor is an editor who works with shorter-form content (say, blog posts instead of books).

 Copy editors have a lot of responsibilities.
 But they all boil down to ensuring that the written content their employers post or distribute is flawless.
 This means that a professional copy editor is in charge of correcting all kinds of errors (grammatical, syntax, word choice, you name it).
 They receive a text from a writer and are supposed to polish it to perfection.
 They are also responsible for tailoring the content to their employer’s style and tone of voice.